How to use MusiKraken

 On the first row on the top (called "Top Bar" in the screenshot), you will mostly see panels of controls that provide information that might be useful while making music.
 For example, each control that uses sensors other than the touch sensor (so microphone, accelerometer, TrueDepth, hand tracking, face detection...) has multiple ports with values that change while interacting with the sensor.

-In the example image above, you can see the panel that shows up when you create a Hand Tracking module (currently iOS only).
+In the example image above, you can see the panel that shows up when you create a Hand Tracking module.
 In this case, if you move your hand in front of the camera, it will change the x- and y- values depending on where on the camera image your hand was detected.
 And the open value will change depending on the distance between your finger tips and your thumb tip, so putting all the fingers together will decrease it, while spreading the fingers apart increases it.
 This way you will know the current values and can adjust the range in the editor view to whatever works best for you.

 Next, there is a row containing the "Tabs".
 These belong to the "Controls" area below and let you select which of the controls you currently want to interact with.
-The name on the tabs can be changed in the settings for the modules on the editor screen, this way you can for example have multiple active keyboards and can differentiate them by name.
+The name on some of the tabs can be changed in the settings for the modules on the editor screen, this way you can for example have multiple active keyboards and can differentiate them by name.

 Note that if you do not like the order of these tabs, you can drag them to change that.
 This also works for the Top Bar items above.